testcontainers/testcontainers-java/docs/test_framework_integration/jqwik.md

 [Redis Backed Cache Integration Test](../examples/jqwik/examples/src/test/java/quickstart/RedisBackedCacheIntTest.java) block:withTestContainersAnnotation
 <!--/codeinclude-->

-The test above uses `@Testcontainers` with one redis `@Container`.
-It contains an `@Example` and a `@Property`.
-The redis container will be restarted between both.
+The test above uses `@Testcontainers` with two redis `@Container`s. `sharedContainer` will run for the whole test while `redis` will be restarted between the `@Example` and the `@Property`.
 The assumption about redis is, that whatever key or value is used, the value should be able to be retrieved again by the key. jqwik generates keys and values and tries to falsify this assumption.
 By default, the property will be tried 1000 times.

 ## Groups